Spacial/awesome-arts/README.md

 - [Falsehoods programmers believe about music](https://literateprogrammer.blogspot.com/2016/07/falsehoods-programmers-believe-about.html)
 - [livecoding-ai-drums](https://github.com/sneha-belkhale/livecoding-ai-drums): Generate livecoding drum patterns with magenta.js
 - [Making New Proteins From Music](https://www.forbes.com/sites/evaamsen/2020/03/28/making-new-proteins-from-music/)
+- [alda](https://alda.io/): a music programming language for musicians.
+[Alda is a text-based programming language for music composition.
+It allows you to write and play back music using nothing but a text editor](https://github.com/alda-lang/alda).

 ### Local Directories